JackGajjar-GFT/Repos/README.md

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

-The aim of this project is to install GIT and to gain a deeper understanding into the software dependencies needed to run and build your code.
+The aim of this project is to GIT good with GIT! :D

-Test

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process

-    1. Homebrew
-    Install homebrew if you don't already have it, then:
-    $ brew install git

-    2. Xcode
-    Apple ships a binary package of Git with Xcode.

-    3. Binary installer
-    Tim Harper provides an installer for Git.
-The latest version is 2.31.0, which was released 3 months ago, on 2021-03-16.

-    4. Building from Source
-    If you prefer to build from source, you can find tarballs on kernel.org.
-The latest version is 2.32.0.

-    5. Installing git-gui
-    If you would like to install git-gui and gitk, git's commit GUI and interactive history browser, you can do so using homebrew
-    $ brew install git-gui
+ Homebrew on Mac because it is inferior to windows in every way possible and there is no point of using macs other than throwing away your money.

 2. Software dependencies

-Bash terminal
+Bash terminal.
-Git
+Git.

 3. Latest releases
-The latest release of Git is 2.30.1 (Apple Git-130) Use the command git --version to check your installed version of git.

 4. API references

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.